A Prophetic Song of Praise Releases the Power of God

 Enlarge the place of your tent, stretch your tent curtains wide, do not hold back; lengthen your cords, strengthen your stakes.
 For you will spread out to the right and to the left; your descendants will dispossess nations and settle in their desolate cities.’

 In the face of barrenness and impossibility, sing!
 Sing a song that celebrates the fulfillment of God’s promise.
+A glorious, prophetic song!
 Don’t stop there, prepare and make room for His answers.

 Persecution and imprisonment threatened to cut short Paul and Silas’ ministry in the city of Phillipi.
 Instead of the effectiveness promised by God in a prophetic dream, they found themselves flogged and cast into the stocks of an inner dungeon.